WebAssembly/spec/spectec/test-prose/TEST.md

 .........................

-1. Assert: Due to validation, a value is on the top of the stack.
+1. Assert: Due to validation, a :ref:`reference value <syntax-ref>` is on the top of the stack.

 #.
 Pop the value :math:`{\mathit{ref}}_2` from the stack.

 #.
-Assert: Due to validation, a value is on the top of the stack.
+Assert: Due to validation, a :ref:`reference value <syntax-ref>` is on the top of the stack.

 #.
 Pop the value :math:`{\mathit{ref}}_1` from the stack.